Provincial Policy Manual:

 How to ensure compliance with TOA designation requirements:

-2. Notify the Minister of Transportation and Infrastructure via email (TRAN.IntegratedDevelopment@gov.bc.ca) of the final adoption of the bylaw that is compliant with TOA requirements, including a copy of the bylaw.
+2. Notify the Minister of Transportation and Infrastructure via email (TRAN.IntegratedDevelopment@gov.bc.ca) of the final adoption of the bylaw that is compliant with TOA requirements, including a copy of the bylaw; and

 Local governments that do not comply with the designation requirements may have a regulation that designates the TOAs in their municipality imposed.
 Prior to making a recommendation to the Lieutenant Governor in Council, the Minister must notify the local government of the recommendation and provide at least 90 days for the local government to designate the TOA.
 If a TOA designation by regulation is made, the bylaw by which the local government designated TOA(s) is deemed to be amended to the extent necessary to reflect the TOA designated by regulation.